The Ultimate Guide to Sri Lanka 2 week Itinerary

 All the while I was in Sri Lanka I was met with smiling friendly locals, beautiful landscapes and ancient historical sites.
 Sri Lanka really is a gem of a place that is easy to travel around and easy to do so really cheaply.

-You can also find all of the Facts about Sri Lanka at the end of this article.
+You can also find all of the Facts about Sri Lanka and everything you need to know..
 There is a lot of interesting facts on Sri Lanka and fun facts about Sri Lanka after this Sri Lanka Itinerary.

 How I spent my time travelling for this Sri Lanka Itinerary 2 weeks